About us > Board Members

 Toby is Chief Executive at Leicester, Leicestershire and Rutland ICB, alongside his Chief Executive role in Northamptonshire.
 Before the transition to Northamptonshire ICB, Toby was the Chief Executive of Northamptonshire Clinical Commissioning Groups.
 With over 20 years’ experience in the NHS, Toby was previously the Managing Director (Accountable Officer) of West Leicestershire Clinical Commissioning Group, an organisation which he successfully helped set up and lead for seven years.
 Toby has extensive experience in a variety of senior management and system leadership roles.
 An experienced Board Director, Toby previously held Deputy Chief Executive roles with the LLR PCT Cluster, and Leicester City PCT where he also held the role of Director of Primary and Community Care.
 Toby has also worked elsewhere in the NHS in an acute hospital setting and strategic health authority roles.
 Toby has a strong appreciation of how the NHS and wider public sector touches and impacts on most of our lives.
 He is passionate about the value of clinical leadership and patient involvement, working with health and care professionals across public services to achieve the best value and outcomes for local people and places.
 Before joining the NHS in 2003, Toby held a number of roles within local government and management consultancy with a focus on place based regeneration in economically deprived industrial areas in the North West, South Yorkshire and Wales.

-Simone Jordan, Deputy Chair and Non-Executive Member
+Simone Jordan, Non-Executive Member

 Simone is an experienced Executive working at Board, system and national levels for almost 30 years in the NHS – as a Chief Executive, Executive and Non Executive Director.
 She also has significant Board development and governance expertise.
 Her other UK experience includes working in service and hospitality sectors, manufacturing, health, higher and further education and other public sector organisations.
 She has worked internationally advising government on healthcare reform and has been a speaker at international conferences on change and improvement.
 With professional qualifications in HR and OD, an MBA and significant expertise in quality improvement, Simone has led major organisational change programmes and is passionate about workforce and staff experience and wellbeing.

-Darren Hickman, Non-Executive Member
+Liz Gaulton, Non-Executive Member

-Pauline Tagg, Non-Executive Member
+Andrew Hammond, Non-Executive Member

-Anil Majithia, Non-Executive Member
+Afzal Ismail, Non-Executive Member

-Robert Toole, Chief Finance Officer
+Matt Gaunt, Interim Chief Finance Officer

 Pete Burnett, Chief Strategy Officer